By Sue Kira, Naturopath and Nutritionist

 Click onto Print button

-The shopping list helps to keep you on track and cut back on wastage (and money) from excess purchases.
+The shopping list makes life simpler by keeping you on track and cutting back on wastage (and money) from random purchases.

-When you add a meal to the Menu Planner, the ingredients are automatically transferred to the Shopping List and sorted into departments e.g. groceries, meat, produce etc
+When you add a meal to the Menu Planner, the ingredients are automatically transferred to the Shopping List and sorted into categories (departments) e.g. groceries, meat, produce etc

 Ingredients are added together.
 So if eggs are in three different recipes (say 2, 4, 3) your list would show 9 eggs in the grocery section.
 You can also add your own extras e.g. toothpaste.

-Your shopping list remains on your phone or computer till the end of the week, and you can print out a copy from a desktop.
+Your shopping list remains on your phone or computer till the end of the week and is then automatically cleared.
+You can also print out a copy from a desktop.

-1. Your Shopping List can be used for: This week; Next week; or Both.
-The default button is always on This Week.
-A week is from Monday to Sunday.
+1. Your Shopping List can be used for: This week, Next week, or Both.
+The default button is always set to This Week.
+On the list, a week is from Monday to Sunday.
 After Sunday, ‘This Week’ clears, and ‘Next week’s’ ingredients move to ‘This Week’.
 Get it?

-2. Ingredients are placed into sections including: Groceries, Produce, Deli, Meat, Seafood, Frozen, Health
+2. Ingredients are placed into sections which are: Deli, Frozen, Groceries, Health, Meat, Produce, Seafood

 To add items to the Shopping List: